Louis-Aime/calendrical-javascript/README.md

 The author specifies the switching date at instatiation.

 ### FrenchRevCalendar
 The **FrenchRevCalendar** exported class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
-This calendar conforms to the officiel French calendar from 1792 to 1805.
+This calendar conforms to the civil French calendar used from 1793 to 1805.

 ## Usage